 *Services can be tailored to meet the needs of the business and its workers.
-The service are available at no cost to the company because of funding provided by the Workforce Innovation and Opportunity Act.
+The services are available at no cost to the company because of funding provided by the Workforce Innovation and Opportunity Act (WIOA).

 Benefits for Employers

-Providing Rapid Response services to your workers during layoffs or plant closings results in multiple benefits to you as an employer.
+Providing Rapid Response services to your workers during layoffs or plant closures results in multiple benefits to you as an employer.
 Benefits may include:

 - Higher productivity and worker morale and lower absenteeism during the layoff process

 - Lower unemployment insurance costs as workers may become re-employed more quickly when services are provided prior to layoff

 - Decreased likelihood work disruptions during the layoff process